geschke/hugo-felmdrav/README.md

-# Tikva Theme for Hugo
+# Felmdrav Theme for Hugo

-Tikva is a minimalistic Hugo theme, based on [Bootstrap v4](https://getbootstrap.com/) CSS framework.
+Felmdrav is a minimalistic Hugo theme, based on [Bootstrap v5](https://getbootstrap.com/) CSS framework.
-It is a port of the Tikva theme which I developed a while ago for Grav CMS and WordPress, but there are also some features added from the (still unpublished) Azbalac Theme for WordPress.
+It is a port of the Tikva theme which I developed a while ago for Grav CMS and WordPress, but there are also some features added from the Azbalac Theme for WordPress.
-Tikva integrates multiple Bootstrap styles from the Bootswatch project and adds some customized styles.
+Felmdrav integrates multiple Bootstrap styles from the Bootswatch project and adds some customized styles.
 It's also possible to edit some color options by config option.

 ## Features